-The structure of a composition and abstracted reflections on my surroundings are the core elements of my art.
-I work to create a catalogue of my unique perspective on the world in a way that is visually pleasing and balanced.
+I consider my making practice to be an open diary of the way I interpret my surroundings and the experience of being alive.
+I work to create a catalogue of my unique perspective on the world in a way that is visually and contemplatively stimulating.
 Intrigue and curiosity are my driving forces, and my work seeks to illustrate an imaginative interpretation of the things that I observe, and decidedly need to interrogate further.

 My work presents an ongoing inquisition of the environment that I exist in and my efforts to curate that environment to one that is comforting and pleasing and one that carries on a sense of intrigue.
 I strive to collect my tangle of thoughts and align them into visual resolve.